 Measurable: I weighed myself using a weight a scale.
 I would also keep track of body measurements to make sure I was making progress towards my goal.

-Achievable: Losing 100 lbs seems like a scary goal to most people.
+Achievable: Losing 100 lbs seems like a scary goal for most people.
 But if you break it down to 2 lbs. per week, it doesn’t seem that intimidating does it?

 Relevant: Your goals have to be relevant to you.
 If you want to lose weight, you should do it because you want to, not because someone tells you to.
 If your goals are intrinsic, you are more likely to achieve them.